Undergraduate Course: Biblical Hebrew Texts A (BIST10001)

 After an introductory session that gives an introduction to research on the Pentateuch and its themes and texts, the further sessions focus on one central text each.
 While the first half of the session will concentrate on translation and analysis, the second half will assess central motifs and themes.
 Interactive elements will enhance the student experience, while a final presentation on one of the course texts will enable the students to demonstrate their achievement of the intended learning outcome.

 |Pre-requisites||Visiting students should have at least 3 Divinity/Religious Studies courses at grade B or above (or be predicted to obtain this).
 We will only consider University/College level courses.

 On completion of this course, the student will be able to:

-- Have the skills to read and translate Hebrew texts.
+- Have the skills to read and translate Hebrew narrative texts.

 - Have a basic understanding of the methods of historical-critical exegesis.

-- Be able to discuss as appropriate the history and interpretation of key biblical texts and themes in the Hebrew Bible.
+- Have the ability to discuss the history and interpretation of key biblical texts and themes in the narrative parts of the Hebrew Bible.

 - Demonstrate an ability to identify key terms and their meanings.

 - Demonstrate good judgement about how to judge the relative importance of items on course bibliography.

 |Graduate Attributes and Skills